 Time to Say Goodbye

-(Insert 039-The young musician and the piano) African art collection, the young man walked into my living room and saw the piano.
+(Insert 039-The young musician and the piano) During his first viewing of my African art collection, the young man walked into my living room and saw the piano.

 “Wow.
 Do you play?”

 “No, I don’t.
 Started learning as a child but didn’t continue.
 Actually, I’m moving, and I’ll be selling it.”